yshvrd/FineTuneLLMs/02_Optimizations/README.md

 These are the **major and widely used** LLM optimization methods.
 Many others exist, but these are the most effective for improving efficiency, reducing memory usage, and optimizing training and inference.

+## Quantization

+Quantization is the process of reducing the precision of numerical values in a model to make it more efficient.
+In deep learning, it typically refers to reducing the bit-width of floating-point numbers (e.g., 32-bit floating point, FP32) to lower-bit representations like 16-bit floating point (FP16), 8-bit integer (INT8), or even 4-bit integer (INT4).

+In simple words, it is a way to reduce model and computational complexity by reducing the weights from a higher memory format to a lower memory format.

+### Why is Quantization Used?

+1. Reduces Model Size – Lower-bit representations take up less memory, making models easier to store and deploy on edge devices.

+2. Improves Inference Speed – Operations on lower-bit values require fewer computational resources, leading to faster inference.

+3. Lowers Power and Memory Consumption – Useful for mobile and embedded devices where memory and power efficiency is crucial.

+### Types of Quantization

+1. Post-Training Quantization (PTQ) – The model is trained in full precision (FP32) and then converted to lower precision after training.

+2. Quantization-Aware Training (QAT) – The model is trained while simulating lower-bit computations to adapt to the reduced precision.

+## LoRA (Low Rank Adaptation)

+LoRA (Low-Rank Adaptation) is a technique used to fine-tune large language models (LLMs) efficiently by freezing most of the model's weights and only training a small set of additional parameters.
+Fine-tuning a large model like LLaMA 3.2 1B directly is expensive in terms of memory, computation, and storage.
+LoRA solves this by only updating a small, low-rank matrix instead of the entire weight matrix.

+In simpler terms, LoRA only updates the required weights in a matrix.
+Instead of modifying the huge weight matrices, it adds small matrices that learn the changes.
+This reduces memory usage and speeds up training while still adapting the model to new tasks.